psu-epl/psu-epl.github.com/index.markdown

 For ALL other information, **please see our [wiki](https://github.com/psu-epl/psu-epl.github.com/wiki "PSU EPL Wiki")**.

-### Lab Timeline
+### Lab Status

- 1. Phase I - Invitation only (done)
- 1. Phase II - MCECS students only on (current)
- 1. Phase III - All PSU students on 2013/04/01
- 1. Phase IV - Open to public summer 2013
+The lab is currently open to all PSU students and staff, and to community members by invitation only.
+We hope to be more fully open to the public in Fall 2013.

 ### Lab Equipment